Year Released: 2008

 "A door is what a dog is perpetually on the wrong side of."
 Ogden Nash

 Marley is the “world’s worst dog.”
-We’ve all known a few, perhaps not all in canine form.
+We’ve all known a few.
 That’s why this story of unconditional love is the reverse of what we generally say about dogs.
 Here it is the humans who put the “un” in unconditional.

 Let’s face it.
 Most couples would have returned the “clearance puppy” to the breeder once they discovered it could eviscerate the entire contents of their garage in less time than it takes the girls on “The View” to do the same to an unfavored guest.

 Would you have waited patiently, hose in hand, for a treasured locket to work its way through the organic infrastructure of the lout who swallowed it?
 Or taken it in stride when he body slams the obedience instructor just before making “doggie love" to her leg?
 Okay, the instructor is Kathleen Turner, so how could he resist, except that the husky voice now is not a sultry come on, but the authoritative bark of a drill sergeant with the beefy body and bad attitude to go along with it.
 Well, on second thought, maybe Marley redeems himself a little here.
 But you get my point.